-Looking to incorporate the autonomous driving technology into its regular lineup, Mercedes-Benz will most likely start with the usual setup, equipping the next generation S Class with it.
+Looking to incorporate the autonomous driving technology into its full lineup, Mercedes-Benz will most likely start with the usual setup, equipping the next generation S Class with it.

 “Our approach is, let’s not do it with a special car with a lot of antennas, let’s do it with a standard car,” said Thomas Weber, head of product engineering for Mercedes-Benz cars.

-They already have the new generation S Class fitted as an experimental vehicle – the culmination of twenty years of research and development – and it recently completed a journey of more than 60 miles driving completely autonomously.
-An engineer monitored from the driver’s seat, with hands and feet off the controls, as it merged into traffic on busy highways and negotiated roundabouts and crosswalks on crowded city streets.
+They already have the new generation S Class fitted as an experimental car – the culmination of twenty years of research and development – and it recently completed a trip of around 60 miles in full autonomous control.
+An engineer was on board, with no control input, as it went into traffic on highways and joined busy city streets.

-The route from Mannheim to Pforzheim, Germany followed a journey made by Bertha Benz, wife of Mercedes-Benz founder Carl Benz, in 1888 behind the wheel of the Benz Patent-Motorwagen, the first motorcar.
-Back then, she undertook the journey to prove her husband’s technology, much as is now the case with the S500 Intelligent Drive with autonomous driving.
+The route from Mannheim to Pforzheim, Germany, followed a trip made by Bertha Benz, wife of Mercedes-Benz founder Carl Benz, back in 1888, driving a Benz Patent-Motorwagen, the very first motorcar.
+In those day, she took a valiant decision to do the journey, thus proving her husband’s viable technology, just like it’s happening now to the S500 Intelligent Drive with autonomous control.

 “We have the first autonomous driving function available for our customers in the new S-Class: Stop & Go Pilot,” Weber says.

 Mercedes decided to install onboard the self-driving S500 Intelligent Drive experimental car just production available cameras and sensors in order to demonstrate the technology can be readily used and it’s not just sci-fi material.